-- 1 cup bone broth or meat stock (in place of other liquid) makes the smoothie savory, into a bisque-like soup, and also provides gelatin and collagen.
+- 1 cup bone broth or meat stock (in place of other liquid) makes the smoothie savory, into a bisque-like soup, and also provides gelatin and/or collagen.

-- 1/2 teaspoon cinnamon adds great flavor (delicious with carob) and is good for blood sugar levels.
+- 1/2 teaspoon Ceylon cinnamon adds great flavor (delicious with carob) and may be good for blood sugar levels.

 - See more optional add-ins in the Recipe Notes below.
 Lots of fun, delicious and nutritious variations.

 While greens add fiber to your diet, greens are not necessary in constipation smoothies for the smoothies to be effective.